darinz/Statistics/Python/13_two_sample_tests.md

 **Objective:** Calculate and interpret effect sizes for various two-sample comparisons.

-**Data:** Use multiple variables from the `mtcars` dataset.
+**Data:** Use multiple variables from the iris dataset.

 **Tasks:**
-1. Compare multiple variables between transmission types
+1. Compare multiple variables between species
 2. Calculate Cohen's d for each comparison
 3. Create a table of effect sizes and interpretations
 4. Identify which comparisons show the largest effects
 5. Discuss practical significance vs statistical significance

 **Variables to Compare:**
-- MPG (miles per gallon)
+- Sepal length
-- HP (horsepower)
+- Sepal width
-- WT (weight)
+- Petal length
-- QSEC (quarter mile time)
+- Petal width

 **Hints:**
-- Use a loop or apply function for efficiency
+- Use a loop or list comprehension for efficiency
 - Consider creating a function for effect size calculation
 - Think about which effects are most practically meaningful